-If you're looking for Data Warehouse Interview Questions for Experienced or Freshers, you are at right place.
-There are lot of opportunities from many reputed companies in the world.
-According to research Data Warehouse has a market share of about 33.6%.
-So, You still have opportunity to move ahead in your career in Data Warehouse Analytics.
-Mindmajix offers Advanced Data Warehouse Interview Questions 2018 that helps you in cracking your interview & acquire dream career as Data Warehouse Analyst.
+If you're looking for Data Warehouse Interview Questions & Answers for Experienced or Freshers, you are in the right place.
+There are a lot of opportunities from many reputed companies in the world.
+According to research Data Warehouse has an impressive market share.
+So, You still have the opportunity to move ahead in your career in Data Warehouse Analytics.
+MindMajix offers Advanced Data Warehouse Interview Questions 2021 that helps you in cracking your interview & acquire a dream career as a Data Warehouse Analyst.

 As the name itself suggests that data warehouse is nothing but a central repository of all that data that can be used by different parts of the organization.
 In general, the repository can be physical or it can be logical as well.
-So the data warehousing focuses on the process of accumulating the data all together and sees how that can be analyzed and accessed at the later point of the time.
+So the data warehousing focuses on the process of accumulating the data altogether and sees how that can be analyzed and accessed at a later point in time.

-In data warehousing concept, they are usually two approaches:
+In the data warehousing concept, they are usually two approaches:

 The name data warehousing is given by William H.Inmon, he is considered as Father of Data Warehousing.
 During this explanation about data warehousing, he specified that data warehousing is nothing but a